Floodwood Mountain is an excellent hike for the entire family. The terrain is moderate with a few steep sections.

-From Malone, take Route 30 south toward Paul Smiths College.
-After passing the college look for Floodwood Road on the right at the 44.2 mile mark (from Route 30 intersection with Route 11 in downtown Malone).
+From Malone, take Route 30 south toward Paul Smith's College.
+Bear right in Lake Clear Junction, then watch for Floodwood Road on the right at the 44.2 mile mark (from Route 30 intersection with Route 11 in downtown Malone).
 Follow Floodwood Road for 6.25 miles and watch for signs for Floodwood Mountain.
 There will be a turnoff on the left near the end.

 From the gate you will be hiking along a forest road, where a bit of flooding often occurs due to beaver activity.
-The road will split but don’t follow the left fork.
+Where the road splits, stay to the right.

-The trail leaves the road soon after the fork and begins a moderate climb over rocky terrain to a couple short steeper pitches that brings you to the highest summit on Floodwood Mountain.
-A sign on a tree clues you in the right direction to the Southern Summit.
+The trail leaves the road soon after the fork and begins a moderate climb over rocky terrain to a few short, steeper pitches that bring you to the highest summit on Floodwood Mountain.
+A sign on a tree directs you toward the Southern Summit.
 This section is marked and is only about 0.25 miles in length.
-There is a short steep descent over slab rock to a small rock scramble that gets you to the summit.
+There is a short, steep descent over slab rock to a small rock scramble that gets you to the summit.

 Floodwood Pond has sites for a beautiful backcountry camping experience.
 Many can only be reached by watercraft, but some in the nearby area are roadside.At-large backcountry camping is also permitted throughout the Saranac Lakes Wild Forest, as long as all sites are more than 150 feet of water, roads, or trails unless otherwise posted.